Killing of Michael Ovsjannikov

-On 19 August 2023, 28-year-old Michael Ovsjannikov was murdered in Wittlich, Rhineland-Palatinate, Germany, during the Säubrennerkirmes Volksfest.
+On 19 August 2023, 28-year-old Michael Ovsjannikov was killed in Wittlich, Rhineland-Palatinate, Germany, during the Säubrennerkirmes Volksfest.
 A few hours later, 26-year-old Grant Harrison and 25-year-old Robert Cain II, U.S. airmen stationed at nearby Spangdahlem Air Base, were arrested.
 Harrison confessed to fatally stabbing Ovsjannikov.

-The arrest, interrogation, and investigation was undertaken by the German Federal Police and the American Air Force Office of Special Investigation (OSI), but per the NATO Status of Forces Agreement, Harrison was tried by a U.S. military court, which dismissed the confession as inadmissible evidence.
+The arrest, interrogation, and investigation were undertaken by the German Rhineland-Palatinate Police and the American Air Force Office of Special Investigation (OSI), but per the NATO Status of Forces Agreement, Harrison was tried by a U.S. military court, which dismissed the confession as inadmissible evidence.
 During the court-martial the following year, Harrison's defense argued that Cain had killed Ovsjannikov.
-The subsequent acquittal of Harrison, immunity from prosecution for Cain, and the accusation by the court that Federal Police had obtained the confession under pressure caused protests across the state.
+The subsequent acquittal of Harrison, immunity from prosecution for Cain, and the accusation by the court that German investigators had obtained the confession under pressure caused protests across the state.